Understanding your sewerage service

 Open the tabs below to find out more about the system you have at your property.

-Council's reticulated system
+Council's sewerage system

 Shoalhaven Water is responsible for operating and maintaining the extensive network of sewer pipes.